ArduPilot/ardupilot_wiki/common/source/docs/common-erle-brain-linux-autopilot.rst

 *Erle-Brain* combines an embedded Linux computer (the BeagleBone Black) and the PixHawk Fire cape — a daughter board containing several sensors, IO and power electronics.
-It is an open hardware Linux embedded device that runs APM as well many other frameworks and services for robotic application development.
+It is an open hardware Linux embedded device that runs ArduPilot as well many other frameworks and services for robotic application development.

 .. image:: ../../../images/brain-v1.1-focus.jpg